-We have proposed that a number of neurodevelopmental disorders can be partially or largely explained by abnormalities of brain structures underlying procedural memory (Ullman, 2004, Ullman and Pierpont, 2005, Evans and Ullman, 2016, Ullman, Earle, Walenski, Janacsek, In Press 2020).
+We have proposed that a number of neurodevelopmental disorders can be partially or largely explained by abnormalities of brain structures underlying procedural memory (Ullman, 2004, Ullman and Pierpont, 2005, Evans and Ullman, 2016, Ullman, Earle, Walenski, Janacsek, 2020).
 According to this neuroanatomical account – the Procedural Deficit Hypothesis, or PDH – these abnormalities should, not surprisingly, lead to the dysfunction of procedural memory.
 Importantly, since various other functions such as grammar, reading, and math seem to depend on procedural memory, such brain abnormalities may also lead to problems in these domains.
 We have suggested that the PDH may help account for core symptoms in a variety of neurodevelopmental disorders, including difficulties with language, especially grammar, in specific language impairment and perhaps autism, reading problems in dyslexia, and math impairments in math disability, including dyscalculia.

 Since the brain structures underlying procedural memory also play roles in functions other than procedural memory, abnormalities of these structures should also lead to problems with such non-procedural functions.
 For example, frontal/basal-ganglia circuits subserve not only procedural memory, but a wide variety of other functions, including working memory, attention, and lexical/semantic recall.
 The frontal/basal-ganglia abnormalities that we have posited and that seem to be found in specific language impairment can thus also explain difficulties with these other functions in the disorder, even though these do not seem to depend on procedural memory.